yatzu0001/Fortnite-External-Cheat-With-BattleFN-Drivers/README.md

 ## not too much to say, a pasted external with a little bit cleaned code ( it was repeated like 10 times in some parts ) and changed some parts with
 ## ReadProcessMemory, so can use the BATTLEFN cracked drivers ( see the repo if you don't what it is )

+*if interested in what i changed, just check win_utils and externalmain

 *how to use*

 *Just put the file DLLHVMK.dll in the same directory of the external, and then you need to put the file "driver.sys" in your C:\directory, and create \